 - how it may impact your life and responsibilities

-The clinic team is not there to judge you.
-The point of these questions is not to make you feel guilty or defensive, but to get a complete picture of you in order to determine how to help you.
+The clinic team is there to help you.
+These questions are to get a complete picture of you in order to determine how to best help you.

 Substance use conditions are treatable.

-Many people who have to go to the hospital for a substance-related problem are injured as a result of using too much.
-In these cases, the RAAM clinic team will provide you with advice on how to make choices that will minimize the risks of substance use, such as tips on how to pace your use and situations to avoid.
+The RAAM clinic team will provide you with information on how to make choices that will lower the risks of substance use, such as tips on how to pace your use as well as situations to avoid.

-The RAAM clinic team may refer you to counselling as part of your treatment.
-Counselling programs can include education on substances and healthy lifestyle choice, group and individual therapy sessions, help with developing coping skills, cognitive behavioural therapy, and peer support groups.
+The RAAM clinic team provides brief counseling or may refer you to counselling programs as part of your treatment.
+Counselling programs can include education on substances and healthy lifestyle choices, group and individual counselling sessions, help with developing coping skills, and connections to support groups.
 The team will work with you to determine what form of counselling would be most helpful for you.

-Addiction to some substances, such as alcohol or opioids, can be treated with a medication that will help to lessen cravings, as well as the withdrawal symptoms that may accompany your early days of sobriety.
-Medication usually makes other types of treatment much more effective and reduces the risk of relapse.
-These medications are safe, effective, and non-addictive.
-The team will discuss your options with you.
+Addiction to some substances, such as alcohol or opioids, can be treated with a medication that will help to lessen cravings, as well as decrease the withdrawal symptoms that may accompany your early days of sobriety.
+Medication may make other types of treatment more effective and reduce the risk of relapse.
+These medications are safe and effective when prescribed by a RAAM physician.
+The team will discuss appropriate options with you.

 Where can I find a RAAM clinic?